-Understanding Exposure is one of the best-reviewed photography books Amazon and for good reasons.
+Understanding Exposure is one of the best-reviewed photography books on Amazon and for good reasons.

 Bryan Peterson does an amazing job at explaining complex concepts of exposure in photography, that allows the reader to take a lot better photos.

 See the reviews for yourself.

 Vivian Maier – Street Photographer.

 By now, most of us have heard about Vivian Maier through the Netflix documentary Finding Vivian Maier.
 In her book about street photography, you’ll see how a lot of examples of how to do great composition and how to capture moments.
 Vivian Maier is mostly known for shooting with her Rolleiflex camera, which is an interesting choice of camera for street photography because you naturally will shoot from the hip.
 Also, make sure to watch this video on how to take photos like Vivian Maier.

 This list is compiled by my personal preferences of which book that left the biggest impression on me and from conversations with other street photographers and documentary photographers.